 Rhinoplasty at a Glance

-Rhinoplasty and revision rhinoplasty is the focus of Dr. Weber’s practice.
-He has performed over 500 rhinoplasty procedures and he continues to perform two to four rhinoplasty procedures per week.
+Rhinoplasty and revision rhinoplasty are the focus of Dr. Weber’s practice.
+He has performed over 600 rhinoplasty procedures and he continues to perform three to five rhinoplasty procedures per week.
 This is over eight times more rhinoplasty procedures than the typical plastic surgeon performs.
 Dr. Weber is passionate about performing cosmetic rhinoplasty, reconstructive nasal airway surgery and hybrid procedures that seek to both improve the appearance of the nose and your ability to breathe.
 Dr. Weber is considered a “Top Rhinoplasty Doctor” by RealSelf.com.

 Rhinoplasty is the most complicated plastic surgery procedure for several reasons.
 Every person’s nasal anatomy and healing process is different.
 Surgery must not just improve the size and shape of the nose but needs to also maintain or improve the ability to breathe.
 In addition to these requirements, an individual nose must fit the rest of a person’s facial features, their height and their personality.
 All of these considerations must be addressed during the planning and performance of a successful rhinoplasty procedure.

 Dr. Weber seeks to create facial harmony where the nose “fits” the facial shape creating a more refined, attractive appearance.
-His goal is to provide rhinoplasty results that are natural looking and aesthetically-pleasing.
+His goal is to provide rhinoplasty results that are natural-looking and aesthetically-pleasing.
+To achieve the optimal result, rhinoplasty is often combined with a chin procedure to fully balance the facial profile and balance.
 A good rhinoplasty result leaves you ecstatic with the result but co-workers unsure of exactly what has changed.

 Dissolving sutures are used to carefully close all incisions and do not require removal.
 “Packing” is never placed inside the nose.
 Delicate tape and a flexible nasal splint are used to minimize swelling and hold your new nose in place while you heal.
 This splint is removed by Dr. Weber 5 – 7 days following surgery.
 Swelling, congestion and bruising peak during the first three days after surgery and then steadily resolve.